Azure/blobxfer/docs/10-cli-usage.md

 ### Connection
 * `--endpoint` is the Azure Storage endpoint to connect to; the default is Azure Public regions, or `core.windows.net`.
-* `--storage-account-name` is the storage account to connect to.
+* `--storage-account` is the storage account to connect to.

 ### Encryption
 * `--rsa-private-key` is the RSA private key in PEM format to use.
 This can